mustafa-fathur/genprd-api-express/README.md

 **URL Parameters:**

-- `id` - The ID of the PRD to archive
+- `id` - The ID of the PRD to archive/unarchive

 **Response:**